IbalArrasyid/sosmed-data-structures/README.md

-# My Data Structures Assignment
+# Telkom University Free Paid-Subs System

-Welcome to the My Data Structures assignment repository!
-This assignment focuses on implementing fundamental data structures to manage user and package information for a social media platform.
+Welcome to the Telkom University Free Paid-Subs System repository!
+This project showcases the implementation of fundamental data structures to manage user and package information for a student-centric social media platform.
+The system is designed to facilitate a free paid-subscription model, offering students at Telkom University an opportunity to access premium features without any cost.

 ## Table of Contents